taylor-e-s/GPAcalculator/README.md

 # GPAcalculator
-This program was made to calculate weighed GPA for Penn Manor students.
+This program was made to calculate weighted GPA for Penn Manor students.
+The 'main.js' file contains the working program, 'testing.js' is an attempt to create a GPA file.